procedure1/AutoBS/README.md

 Edit the `Beat Saber/UserData/AutoBS.json` config file in Notepad or other text editor.
 Set `EnableCameraAlignmentGrid1` = true to display the grid.
 (Optionally set `CameraAlignmentGridDisplayLines` = true to show full grid lines or false to show grid intersection markers only. `CameraAlignmentGrid1OriginFeet` defaults to grid axis origin x,y,z at 0,0,0. `CameraAlignmentGridUnitSizeFeet` defaults to 3 feet as the grid unit spacing size.
 A second grid is also available if needed.)
 This will show a grid centered at the exact location where you stand when you reset your center space in Beat Saber when holding the meta button on your controller for Quest devices.
 Stand exactly where you plan to record yourself.
 Mark your feet with tape and place a mark on the wall at the point you are staring at so that you can reset your playspace again to this exact position in the future.
 Using AutoBS Mixed Reality Portals, you can see the grid floating in your apartment.
 You can then place light stands (or similar objects) with tape marks lined up with the virtual grid intersection markers.
 I placed one stand at the left grid edge and a second light stand at the right grid edge.
+I also put a tape mark on the floor under each light stand.
 Then using CameraPlus (easier than using Camera2), you can position your virtual camera on top of your real camera which you can also see in the AutoBS portal.
-Then in Virtual Desktop, you can see OBS (or whatever recording software you use to composite your greenscreen with Beat Saber).
-You can see the light stands with tape marks and your virtual grid markers.
+Then in Virtual Desktop, observe OBS (or whatever recording software you use to composite your greenscreen with Beat Saber).
+You can see the light stands with tape marks and your virtual grid markers together.
 You need to see OBS and Beat Saber at the same time in Virtual Desktop.
 Now in Virtual Desktop, right click Beat Saber to get CameraPlus camera settings to pop-up, where you can manipulate your virtual camera's FOV, rotation and position in precise increments until the tripod tape marks line up with the Virtual Grid markers.
-Your virtual and real camera are aligned!
+Your virtual and real camera are now aligned!
 Now you can turn off the grid and use the floor and wall tape marks to reset your space if needed when you are ready to record.
 Video tutorial link coming soon.